liamcs98/Forensic-Challenges-and-Data/Central New York Hackathons/2020-Fall/2020-site-seen.md

 ## challenge-files
 forensics\FINAL_DRAFT_CTF_Workstation

-## related-ksa-ids
-# TODO

-### ksa-context
-# TODO

-## notes

 ## Solution
+>
->!
-This one is pretty simple and is really here to help with the final challenge payday
+> This one is pretty simple and is really here to help with the final challenge payday
+>
->!
-Straight chrome broswer forensics here.
+> Straight chrome broswer forensics here.
 You just need to parse the history file.
+>
->!
-Nirsoft is an easy choice https://www.nirsoft.net/utils/chrome_history_view.html
+> Nirsoft is an easy choice https://www.nirsoft.net/utils/chrome_history_view.html